Geohumanities

-Geohumanities, sometimes written GeoHumanities or The GeoHumanities is a term has been used with varied meanings to describe areas of academic study.
+Geohumanities, sometimes written GeoHumanities or The GeoHumanities, is a term that has been used with varied meanings to describe areas of academic study.

 The book GeoHumanities: Art, History, Text at the Edge of Place was published in 2011 edited by Michael Dear and others, and "explores the humanities' rapidly expanding engagement with geography, and the multi-methodological inquiries that analyze the meanings of place, and then reconstructs those meanings to provoke new knowledge as well as the possibility of altered political practices."
 A reviewer in Time + Space described it as "a terrific introduction to a segment of interdisciplinary studies which seems to be on the verge of explosion", while the reviewer for the Annals of the American Association of Geographers said:

 The contribution of the book lies in its "breaching" (as the editors put it) of the conventional boundaries between geography and the humanities rather than the conventional liberal-arts-college sense of a set of discrete fields engaging with one another for mutual benefit.
 It is, if you like, trans- rather than interdisciplinary.

-The GeoHumanities Special Interest Group of the Alliance of Digital Humanities Organizations was established in 2013, focussing on "geospatial and spatial-temporal perspectives in the digital humanities".
+The GeoHumanities Special Interest Group of the Alliance of Digital Humanities Organizations was established in 2013, focusing on "geospatial and spatial-temporal perspectives in the digital humanities".

 The journal Geohumanities has been published since 2015 by the American Association of Geographers, and "span[s] conceptual and methodological debates in geography and the humanities; critical reflections on analog and digital artistic productions; and new scholarly interactions occurring at the intersections of geography and multiple humanities disciplines".